go-risk-it/go-risk-it/docs/progress.md

 - [ ] Figure out error handling and propagation
 - [ ] Check if game is ended
 - [ ] Figure out authentication
+- [ ] When fetching state and the game is not there, err should be returned but instead we get empty array for player state and board state.
+Decouple state fetching from message broadcasting for better handling

 **Front-end**